wonma/100-days-of-code/log.md

 **Thoughts**
 I wonder how much detail of Canvas I need to know and be able to create the graphics.

+---
+### Day 21: September 4, Sunday

+**Today's Progress**
+Learned the basics of flexbox
+- Flexbox is single-dimensional.
+Repeat!!
+Flexbox is single-dimensional.
+- Common use case A: Creating responsive columns in a single row that doesnt change into multiple lines.
+(Navigation, Searh bar, Main Content of Coursera desktop view)
+- Common use case B: Binding a group of items that will change from one row to multiple rows according to the window size.

+Refreshing concepts:
+- flex-flow: set the direction and wrap/nowrap at the same time.
+- flex-direction: if set to 'column' it means the main axis changes.
+Just like it rotates -90 degrees If this happens, the justify-content and align items properties get to switch their roles.

+**Thoughts**
+I'm very happy that I finally feel like I get the practical usage of flexbox.
+However, I still need to really get it by coding by myself.
+Do not skip to the next part until I actually get to practice coding each example in the lesson!!

 <!--
 ### Day 1: June 27, Monday